ellsclytn/jellyfin-ryot-import/README.md

 $ jellyfin-ryot-import movies > movies.json
 ```

-The JSON files generated can be imported in Ryot by going to Settings > Imports and choosing "Media JSON" as the source.
+The JSON files generated can be imported in Ryot by going to Settings > Imports and choosing "Generic Json" as the source.